Degree conditions forcing directed cycles: Semidegree threshold of with

 We showed that the graph $H$ is homomorphic to $C_k$, which finishes the proof of \thmref{thm:kbig_walk}. \end{proof}

 Using \thmref{thm:kbig_walk}, we are ready to prove \thmref{thm:main} for $k \ge 5$.
 Recall that $\ell$ is an integer divisible by all positive integers less than $k$ but not divisible by $k$, and suppose there exists a $C_\ell$-free graph $G$ on $n$ vertices with $\delta^\pm(G) \ge \frac{n}{k}+\frac{k-1}{2k}$ for infinitely many $n$.
-By the moreover part of \propref{prop:removallemma}, one can remove $o(n)$ vertices and $o(n^2)$ edges from $G$ in order to find its subgraph $H$ that satisfies the assumptions of \thmref{thm:kbig_walk}.
+Since every closed walk of length $\ell$ in $G$ contains at most $\ell-1$ vertices, there are at most $n^{\ell-1}$ closed walks of length $\ell$ in $G$.
+Therefore, by the moreover part of \propref{prop:removallemma}, one can remove $o(n)$ vertices and $o(n^2)$ edges from $G$ in order to find its subgraph $H$ that satisfies the assumptions of \thmref{thm:kbig_walk}.
 Thus, the vertices of the initial graph $G$ can be partitioned into sets $T$ and blobs $X_i$ for $1\le i \le k$, where $|T|=o(n)$, $|X_i| = \frac{n}{k} + o(n)$ and each vertex in blob $X_i$ has edges to all but $o(n)$ vertices in $X_{i+1}$ and from all but $o(n)$ vertices in $X_{i-1}$.